Campaign Hexagon System

 Campaign Hexagon System is a book guide published by Judges Guild in 1977 for the Dungeons & Dragons game.

 Contents

 Campaign Hexagon System is a 1977 book published by Judges Guild for use as an accessory with the Dungeons & Dragons game.

-Campaign Hexagon System is a GM's aid: a book of blank hexagon sheets overprinted with larger gray hexes so the GM can integrate wilderness maps of varying scales.
-It includes tables for generating wilderness terrain.
+Campaign Hexagon System is a supplement for gamemasters containing blank hexagon sheets with bigger gray hexes printed over them to allow the gamemaster to use them for wilderness terrain at different scales.
+The book also contains tables to allow the gamemaster to generate terrain for the wilderness.

-Campaign Hexagon System is a booklet of which the main portion is devoted to over 60 blank campaign hex grids.
-A rectangular hexagonal tessellation of about 1000 small hexes appears on each page, and on this grid is superimposed a large hex representing 5 miles across flats.
-The booklet also contains other guidelines generally relevant to a fantasy wilderness campaign, including Keen Sighting, Hydrographic Terrain (such as rivers and streams), Movement Obstacles, Prospecting (for ore, precious minerals, and the like), Flora Types, Vegetables, and Fauna Classifications.
+Campaign Hexagon System is a booklet presenting more than 60 blank hex grids.
+Each page contains a rectangular hexagonal tessellation consisting of roughly 1000 small hexes, with a large hex superimposed over this grid to represent a distance of 5 miles across flat land.
+The booklet includes additional guidelines to assist with a fantasy wilderness campaign, such as rules for Keen Sighting, Hydrographic Terrain (such as rivers and streams), Movement Obstacles, Prospecting (for valuable materials such as ore or precious minerals), Flora Types, Vegetables, and Fauna Classifications.